Global Open Data for Agriculture and Nutrition: Secretariat

-The GODAN secretariat has been hosted by CABI in Wallingford, UK since 2014.
-Its research and partnerships offices are based in Wageningen, Netherlands and Rome, Italy.
+The GODAN secretariat was hosted by CABI in Wallingford, UK, from 2014 to 2019, and is now hosted by the Department of Food Science, Nutrition and Technology at the University of Nairobi, following a brief period at McGill University from 2020 to 2022.
+Its research and partnerships offices that were based in Wageningen, Netherlands, and Rome, Italy. are now hosted at the University of Nairobi with a demonstration station in Murang'a County, Kenya, in Kangema, Murang'a under the hosting of the Programme for Capacity Development in Africa.

 Resources and financing

-"The GODAN Secretariat states that it has an estimated five year budget of $8.5 million, with five full time employees.
-GODAN also states that its activities and Secretariat are financially supported by the US Government, the UK Department for International Development (maximum of £2.5 over 5 years), the Government of the Netherlands, the UN Food and Agriculture Organization (FAO), Technical Centre for Agricultural and Rural Cooperation ACP-EU (CTA), Global Forum on Agricultural Research (GFAR), The Open Data Institute (ODI), the Consultative Group for International Agricultural Research (CGIAR) and the CABI."
+"During its London and donor-supported paradigm, the GODAN Secretariat had an estimated five-year budget of $8.5 million, with five full-time employees. but is not reengineering its existence from Grants to co-creation project and platform development globally.
+During its heyday with partners, GODAN's activities and Secretariat were financially supported by the US Government, the UK Department for International Development (maximum of £2.5 over 5 years), the Government of the Netherlands, the UN Food and Agriculture Organization (FAO), Technical Centre for Agricultural and Rural Cooperation ACP-EU (CTA) Global Forum on Agricultural Research (GFAR), The Open Data Institute (ODI), the Consultative Group for International Agricultural Research (CGIAR) and the CABI."

 Governance

-The GODAN Secretariat is governed by a group of GODAN partners including the US Government, the UK's DFID, the Netherlands Government, the Open Data Institute, FAO, CTA, CABI, CGIAR and GFAR.
+Then GODAN Secretariat was governed by a group of GODAN partners, including the US Government, the UK's DFID, the Netherlands Government, the Open Data Institute, FAO, CTA, CABI, CGIAR, and GFAR.